Save time and money by stocking the most important food essentials! Learn how to stock pantry staples on a budget, plus ideas for a grocery list.

 If you end up with too much of an item at the end of the year, you know you don’t need to buy as much the next year.

-Personally, I like to shop for pantry essentials every few months, instead of for the whole year.
+Personally, I like to shop for grocery staples every few months, instead of for the whole year.
 But if this is your shopping style, go for it!

-For my family and our healthy eating habits, we always keep the following healthy essentials on hand:
+For my family and our healthy eating habits, we also have this grocery items list for our kitchen staples:

-- Einkorn flour.
-This flour is made of ancient grains and is so good for you.
+- Einkorn Flour.
+This flour is made of ancient grains.
 It makes amazing bread, pizza dough, muffins, and so much more.

-- Honey and turbinado sugar.
-When we decided to cut out or cut down on sugar, we switched to using honey or turbinado sugar.
+- Honey and Turbinado Sugar.
+When we decided to cut down on sugar, we switched to using honey or turbinado sugar.
 The kids haven’t complained about recipes not being sweet enough, and they’re eating less sugar!

 - Quinoa.
-This whole grain is filled with protein and antioxidants.
+This whole grain is filled with protein and fiber.

-- Apple cider vinegar.
-I make mine at home and use it for detox elixirs and other recipes.
-It has great health benefits!
+- Apple Cider Vinegar.
+I make mine at home and use it for Detox Elixirs and other recipes.

-I recommend deciding what is a healthy eating essential ingredient for your family and trying to stock up as the budget allows every few months.
-Keep an eye out for sales too!
+I recommend deciding what the healthy food essentials are for your family and trying to stock up as the budget allows every few months.
+Keep an eye out for sales, too!

-I think it’s safe to say that stocked a frugal real food pantry can save time, money and make the world of a difference in your real food journey and everyday life!
+I think it’s safe to say that being well-stocked in basic pantry essentials can save time, money, and make the world of a difference in your real food journey and everyday life!

 We keep a well stocked pantry.
 Something my mom taught me growing up.
 She also always told me to buy 2-3 of everything when it is on sale.
 That way when it goes back on sale we can stock back up at the sale price instead of full price.
 Something I am passing onto my daughter.